-Mr. Hickson was appointed as executive vice president, strategy and corporate development of NEP GP in February 2017 and a director in February 2015.
+Mr. Hickson has served as executive vice president, strategy and corporate development and a director of NEP since August 2017, and served as executive vice president, strategy and corporate development of NEP GP from February 2017 to August 2017 and a director from February 2015 to August 2017.
 Since May 2016, Mr. Hickson has also served as senior vice president, corporate development, strategy, quality and integration for NEE.
 Previously, he had also served, from March 2014 to February 2017, as vice president, strategy and corporate development for NEP and, from February 2015 to May 2016, as senior vice president, corporate development and strategic initiatives and, from May 2012 to February 2015, as vice president, strategy and corporate development for NEE.
 From 1997 to April 2012, Mr. Hickson served as managing director in Global Mergers and Acquisitions at Merrill Lynch & Co.

-Mr. Ketchum was appointed as chief financial officer and a director of NEP GP in March 2016.
+Mr. Ketchum has served as chief financial officer and a director of NEP since August 2017, and served as chief financial officer and a director of NEP GP from March 2016 to August 2017.
 Since March 2016, Mr. Ketchum has also served as chief financial officer and executive vice president-finance of NEE.
 Previously, Mr. Ketchum served as NEE's Senior Vice President, Finance since February 2015.
 From December 2013 to February 2015, he was Senior Vice President, Business Management and Finance and from December 2012 to December 2013, he was Senior Vice President, Business Management of NEER.
 Mr. Ketchum served as Vice President, General Counsel & Secretary of NEER from June 2009 to December 2012.
 Mr. Ketchum joined NEE in 2002 and held various business, finance and legal roles prior to being named Vice President, General Counsel & Secretary of NEER.
 Prior to joining NEE in 2002, Mr. Ketchum served as corporate counsel to TECO Energy and as a corporate and securities law associate for Holland & Knight, LLP in Tampa, Florida.
 He began his career as a tax lawyer for Lathrop & Gage in Kansas City, Missouri, and, prior to that, worked in corporate banking.